walkersc6/Walker_Sarah_Semester_Project/README.md

 # Future Additions

-Liddle's Law is that one is never done with programming.
-In the future, I would like to add a playlist feature
+Liddle's Law is that you are never done with programming.
+In the future, I would like to add a playlist feature where a user can create playlists, add songs, and play that playlist.
+Having a shuffle feature on albums, artists, or playlists would be cool.
+I'd like to dust of my machine learning skills and figure out how to create an algorithm that suggest songs based on songs in a playlist or albums similar to the album the user clicks on.